Chōshin Chibana: Early years

 Chibana Chōshin was born as the second son of Chibana Chohaku and wife Nabi on 5 June 1885.
 The family held a distinguished history and resided in Okinawa's Shuri Tori-Hori village (presently Naha City, Shuri Tori-Hori Town).
 His family traced their lineage from a branch of the Katsuren Court and Choharu, Prince of Kochinta, fifth son of King Shoshitsu (Tei), but lost their titles and status after Mutsuhito, the Meiji Emperor, banned the caste system in Japan.
-To support themselves, the family turned to sake brewing.
+To support themselves, the family turned to Awamori brewing.

 Choshin began his study of martial arts under Ankō Itosu in 1899 when he was about fifteen years old.
 He applied to be and was accepted as a suitable candidate for instruction, and for thirteen years until he turned 28, Choshin trained under Itosu.
 When Itosu died at the age of 85, he continued to practice alone for five years, and then opened his first dojo in Tori-hori district at 34.
 He later opened a second dojo in Kumojo district of Naha City.